A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Methodology

 We also implement a statistical analysis of the MGCLS data that compares the radio surface brightness values at each individual pixel to the model values at corresponding sky locations.
 This method has been used in~\cite{sarkis2023radio}, and is similar to the one described in~\cite{regis2015local,regis2021emu}.

 To compare these quantities at the pixel level, we first ensure that the MGCLS data and the calculated DM models are projected onto the same sky coordinates, using the \texttt{astropy} \texttt{reproject} module\footnote{https://reproject.readthedocs.io/en/stable/}.
 For each target, we select a square region of the sky centered on the MCXC central coordinates (as defined in Tab.~\ref{table:1}) and consider a Region of Interest (RoI) that is $2.5^{\prime} \times 2.5^{\prime}$ in angular size.
-We then take any pixels that have negative surface brightness values (due either to telescope systematics or through over-subtraction of point sources) and substitute these with the combined uncertainty estimates from the MGCLS plane cubes and the RMS output from the \texttt{PyBDSF} source-subtraction procedure.
+After the removal of compact sources with the \texttt{PyBDSF} package, we mask any negative pixels that have an absolute value that is larger than 3 times the combined uncertainty estimate from the MGCLS plane cubes and the RMS output from \texttt{PyBDSF}, in a similar manner to~\cite{regis2021emu}.

 In each target, the RoI contains several thousand pixels, while the FWHM of the synthesised beam in each case contains $\sim 45$ pixels.
-If we consider the pixels inside a beamwidth to be highly correlated, while assuming those outside the beamwidth have no correlation, we are left with hundreds of effective data points with which to do the analysis.
+If we consider the pixels inside a beamwidth to be highly correlated, while assuming those outside the beamwidth have no correlation, we are left with hundreds of effective resolution elements with which to do the analysis.
 Thus, under the afore-mentioned assumption, we adopt a Gaussian likelihood for our model, such that

 where

 Here the standard $\chi^2$ statistic has been weighted by the number of pixels per beam ($N^{\mathrm{beam}}_{\mathrm{px}}$), which we use to approximately account for the correlation effects mentioned above, and the sum runs over all the pixels in the RoI ($N_{\mathrm{px}}$).
 In this case, the $\sigma_{\mathrm{rms}}^n$ values correspond to a combination of the MGCLS uncertainty and \texttt{PyBDSF} RMS estimates.
 Our free parameter in this analysis is the thermal annihilation relic cross-section $\langle \sigma v \rangle$, which gives us a set of $S_{\mathrm{model}}$ values with which to calculate $\chi^2$.
 We then find a one-sided upper confidence level for $\langle \sigma v \rangle$ by performing a standard likelihood ratio test (LRT) over each model (denoted by the subscript $i$):